Question: What’s the difference between a speech impairment and a language disorder?

 A speech disorder usually indicates that someone has trouble producing certain sounds accurately.

 Young children who are learning how to speak will probably substitute, leave out or distort normal speech sounds.
 For example, it’s not unusual for 3-year-olds to use the f sound for th in their speech: “I’m firsty (thirsty).”
 But that pronunciation would be considered an articulation error in a 5-year-old.
 This is a speech problem.

 Language deals with meaning.
-A child with a language disorder may have a difficult time either understanding the meaning of what’s being said (a receptive language disorder).
-Or he may have trouble communicating his own thoughts (an expressive language disorder).
+A child with a language disorder may have a difficult time understanding the meaning of what’s being said (receptive language issues).
+Or he may have trouble communicating his own thoughts (expressive language issues).

 Imagine a child who has good speech and pronounces words correctly.
 He can still have poor language—trouble putting words together to express himself or trouble understanding what’s being said to him.

 Speech disorders and language disorders may occur separately.
 Or an individual may have both kinds of disorders at the same time.

 There are milestones that can guide you when considering whether your child’s speech and language are developing typically.
 Most children, by their second birthday, have a vocabulary of about 50 words.
 By age 2 to 3 years, a typical child starts understanding a lot more language than he can express.